NicoleVenachi/NodeProjects_01_AmazonScraper/README.md

 https://amazont-scraper.onrender.com

-# Ignore the last two commits, instead, if use the one called:
+# Ignore the last two commits, instead, use the one called:

 'all endpoints endend.
 Product offers, product reviews and query searc'